Distant Healer - Give yourself the gift of healing energy, the wisdom to accept it,|

 Just after Christmas 2004 a man came for healing who I'd never met before.
-He said he'd had Crohn's Disease for about 20 years and was "living with it"; his words.
+He said he'd had Crohn's Disease for about 20 years and was "living with it".
 Just after the New Year, he'd had a flare up which was so bad his medication wasn't touching it.
 My first reaction was most likely the stereotypical one, too much merrymaking and unfamiliar food.
 I know that would definitely have been my own reason for a bad tummy.
-The man (we'll call him Frank) was facing surgery, but wanted to try healing first.
+The man (Frank) was facing surgery, but wanted to try healing first.

 What is Crohn's Disease?